pybel/pybel-test-extension/README.md

 )
 ```

 The group `pybel.ext` must be used in order for the extension to be recognized by PyBEL.
 You can name your extension whatever you want, but attempt to avoid name collisions.
-PyBEL will issue a warning if a collision is detected and only the first extension imported will be available.
 The string after the equals sign must point to an importable module which contains your extension--it works just like the standard `console_scripts` entry point.